dzodkin33/dzodkin33/README.md

-I am a 3rd-year math-cs student at UCSD.
+I am a 4th-year math-cs student at UCSD.

 My current projects:

 - Rollfanatic

-  An IOS mobile application that aids BJJ practitioners to keep track of their progress.
+  An IOS mobile application that aids BJJ practitioners in keeping track of their progress.

 I am also interested in making my own cyberdecks so hmu for any advice :)